 Using only the SpreadJS Designer, we created data labels and bindings for the data source, formatted cells, removed grid lines and headers, and added an area for the chart to go.

 The file in this tutorial is provided, which is called "stockTemplate.js."
 To export to JS in the Designer, click File>Export and select "Export JavaScript File."
-We placed that template file in the same folder for this tutorial as my index.js and index.html files.
+We placed that template file in the same folder for this tutorial as our index.js and index.html files.

 Back in the index.js file, we'll need to tell the program to serve the HTML file and the template by using the following code: